AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Assessment/README.md

 ## Starting point

-To get this assessment started, you should go and [grab the ZIP](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/gallery/gallert-start.zip?raw=true) file for the example, unzip it somewhere on your computer, and do the exercise locally to begin with.
+To get this assessment started, you should go and [grab the ZIP](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/gallery/gallery-start.zip?raw=true) file for the example, unzip it somewhere on your computer, and do the exercise locally to begin with.

 Alternatively, you could use a site like [JSBin](https://jsbin.com) or [Glitch](https://glitch.com) to do your assessment.
 You could paste the HTML, CSS, and JavaScript into one of these online editors.
-If the online editor you are using doesn't have separate JavaScript/CSS panels, feel free to put them inline `<script>`/`<style>` elements inside the HTML page.
+If the online editor you are using doesn't have separate JavaScript/CSS panels, feel free to put inline `<script>`/`<style>` elements inside the HTML page.

 ## Project brief